 Dr Amelia Oldfield's empirical research centres upon Learning Disabilities, Child Development and Child and Family Psychiatry.
 From 2001-3 she was Music Therapy Research Fellow at Anglia Ruskin University, investigating music therapy with children with autistic spectrum disorder.
 This was a three-year research project funded by the Music Therapy Charity.
 The work from that project resulted in two sole-authored books published in 2006.
 She is an Advisor to the British Association for Music Therapy (BAMT), and an International expert in research, invited to the Berlin Symposium in August 2007, for example which is the leading research symposium in the world for music therapy.
 Amelia's work is also known and referred to by other professional groups such as psychiatrists and clinical psychologists, as reflected in the CRASH International symposium on Music Therapy and Autism which she led in conjunction with Cambridge University in May 2006.

 Helen Loth has specialised in aspects of music therapy in the adult mental health settings of Forensic Psychiatry and in Eating Disorders, and in work with young children who have learning disabilities and their families.
-She has contributed chapters to two books on these subjects and presented several papers at conferences across Europe.
+She has contributed several book chapters and journal articles on these subjects and presents widely at across Europe and internationally.
 Her research projects include a study of the assessment criteria for music therapy training applicants, the relationship between verbal therapy and music therapy, and the therapeutic aspects of Indonesian gamelan music and playing.
-She has a particular research interest and expertise in the use of multi-cultural music in music therapy and cultural influences in music therapy practice and training.
+She has a particular research interest and expertise in the use of multicultural music in music therapy and cultural influences in music therapy practice and training.
 She is currently looking at how the music and instruments of different cultures can be used in music therapy practice in different settings.